-The conflict of interest is recorded in the relevant business unit's conflicts of interest register.
+Any conflict of interest is recorded in Westpac NZ's centralised conflicts of interest register.

 Conflicts of interest are a standing item on the agenda for the BTNZ Investment Committee (or any similar committee that may replace it) operated by BTNZ management.
 Further information on the BTNZ Investment Committee can be found in the SIPO on Disclose.